theWhiteWulfy/personal-site/src/pages/terms.md

 ---
 title: "Terms and policies"
 path: /terms/
-date: 2016-08-26
+date: 2018-06-02
 last_modified_at: 2019-11-06T14:09:32-05:00
-excerpt: "Made Mistakes privacy policy, license, and other legal stuff you won't read."
+excerpt: "Privacy policy, license, and other legal stuff you won't read."
-toc: true
+toc: false
 ---

-This is my personal website written and edited by me (Michael Rose).
+This is my personal website written and edited by me (Alok Prateek).
 Your use of this website, in any and all forms, constitutes an acceptance of these terms and policies.
 This page is reviewed and revised from time to time.

+## Terms

+By accessing the website at [https://alokprateek.in](https://alokprateek.in), you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
+If you do not agree with any of these terms, you should not use or access this site.
+The materials contained in this website are protected by applicable copyright and trademark law.

+### Accuracy of materials

 All content provided is for informational purposes only.
 The articles and posts on this website are my own and don't necessarily represent the positions, strategies, or opinions of my employer or its subsidiaries.
 I make no representations as to the accuracy or completeness of any information found here or by following any links.
 I will not be liable for any errors or omissions in this information nor for the availability of this information.
 I will not be liable for any losses, injuries, or damages from the display or use of this information.

-## Privacy policy

-This Privacy Policy outlines the types of personal information that is received and collected and how it is used on the website.

-I will never share your email address or any other personal information to anyone without your direct consent.
+I may make changes to the materials contained on its website at any time without notice.
+However I do not make any commitment to update the materials.

+### Modifications

+I may revise these terms of service for its website at any time without notice.
+By using this website you are agreeing to be bound by the then current version of these terms of service.

-### Log files
+### Governing Law

-Like many other websites, MadeMistakes.com uses log files to help learn about when, from where, and how often traffic flows to this site.
-The information in these log files include:

-- Internet Protocol addresses (IP)
-- Types of browser
-- Internet Service Provider (ISP)
-- Date and time stamp
-- Referring and exit pages
-- Number of clicks

-All of this information is not linked to anything that is personally identifiable.

-### Cookies and web beacons

-Third-party advertisers may also place and read cookies on your browser and/or use web beacons to collect information.
-MadeMistakes.com has no access or control over these cookies.
-You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.

-If you wish to [disable cookies](https://cookies.insites.com/disable-cookies/), you may do so through your web browser options.
-Instructions for doing so can be found on the specific web browsers' websites.

-#### Amazon

-Amazon, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
-Read [Amazon's Privacy Notice](https://www.amazon.com/gp/help/customer/display.html?nodeId=468496).

-#### Cloudflare

-Cloudflare, Inc. is a U.S. company that provides content delivery network services, DDoS mitigation, Internet security and distributed domain name server services.
-Cloudflare's `__cfduid` cookie is used to identify individual clients behind a shared IP address and apply security settings on a per-client basis.
-Read [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy/).

-#### Google Analytics

-Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
-It reports website trends using cookies and web beacons without identifying individual visitors.
-Read [Google's Privacy Policy](https://policies.google.com/privacy?hl=en).

-#### Netlify

-Netlify is a cloud computing company that offers hosting and serverless backend services for static websites.
-It features continuous deployment from Git across a global application delivery network, serverless form handling, support for AWS Lambda functions, and full integration with Let's Encrypt.
-Read [Netlify's Privacy Policy](https://www.netlify.com/privacy/).
+These terms and conditions are governed by and construed in accordance with the laws of India and you irrevocably submit to the exclusive jurisdiction of the courts in the State of India.

 ## Disclosure policy